girlguidinghertfordshire/ggherts/what-we-do/outdoor/walks/index.md

 toc: what-we-do
 lastmod: 2022-09-29T21:17:06.594Z
 ---
-Many town tourist information offices can provide details of local town trails especially at Easter and Christmas.
-The Walking Team also offers some of their own.
-There’s a Hertford photo trail and another one from our County Centre in Cottered.
-Email <walking@girlguidinghertfordshire.org.uk> for a copy.

-Members of the Walking Team will gladly help you organise a walk local to your unit meeting place too.
+As well as the advertised county walking [Events](/events/), members of the Walking team will gladly help you organise a walk local to your unit meeting place.

+Email <walking@girlguidinghertfordshire.org.uk> for assistance and advise.

+Did you know there is even a [Cottered Photo Trail](/about-us/county-centre/local-area/#cottered-village-photo-trail) centred around the Hertfordshire Guide Centre (HGC)?

+Many tourist information offices can also provide details of local town trails, especially at Easter and Christmas.

 ## Hertford Photo Trail